- Desktop listening

 - Keep track of play counts.
 Visualise these so you always know which tracks were your favorite.

-Nuclear is an open-source streaming thingo:
+Nuclear is an open-source streaming client:

 There’s no need to use services that limit your freedom and seek to exploit you just to listen to your favourite artists.
 Nuclear empowers you to listen to what you want, where you want, and how you want, for free.
 Stream from any free source on the internet.
 Nuclear supports Youtube and Soundcloud out of the box, with a plugin system allowing for easy addition of more.
 Nuclear supports scrobbling to last.fm and updating the now- playing status.

-Will work after the apocalypse.
+Will continue to work after the apocalypse, more or less.

 Slightly obsessive completist personality?
 Don’t worry, it afflicts many nerds.
-How about you channel that twitchy compulsion into something productive, analysing your music collection so that you can be a better DJ, which is the most socially acceptable type of completist obsessiveness there is?
+How about you channel that twitchy compulsion into something productive: analysing your music collection so that you can be a better DJ, which is the most socially acceptable type of completist obsessiveness there is?

 Sonos, et al, for people who find wires too complicated, access to the audio to be too flexible, and a heavy wallet a great burden.